ziedjalajel/ReactFeature6-SearchBar/README.md

 export default SearchBar;
 ```

-2. We will render it right above our cookies list in `CookieList`:
+2. We will render it right above our `ListWrapper` in `CookieList`:

 ```javascript
 import SearchBar from "./SearchBar";